 The conversation always begins with the care and guidance of a trained professional.
 As the client becomes comfortable in the therapeutic environment, the conversation will become client led.
 During this time the clinician will listen, observe, and encourage growth.
 The process will continue through the client growth and acceptance of new skills to tackle life's issues.

 At Phoenix we utilize the theories of Bowlby, Erikson, Maslow, Kohlberg, and a few others.
-As a former professor and creator of Odonata and Phoenix, I believe that we must teach our clients about their diagnosis, how their lives are intertwined in theories, what those theories are, and how to move forward.
-I believe that type of knowledge can help the client find insight and a structure within the chaos in their lives.
+We believe that we must teach our clients about their diagnosis, how their lives are intertwined in theories, what those theories are, and how to move forward.
+We believe that type of knowledge can help the client find insight and a structure within the chaos in their lives.
 This in turn gives them permission to take the journey they are looking for in their lives.
 Understanding the "why" will typically make room for the forgiveness of self.